-Many water quality constituents are toxic at certain concentrations and interact directly with living components of the ecological system thus causing death or severe stress to these components, and limiting the use of water resources.
+Many water quality constituents are toxic at certain concentrations and interact directly with living components of the ecological system causing death or severe stress and limiting the use of water resources.

-A state-of-the-art of water quality models for coxic pollutants is in a preliminary state of development.
-However, a few water quality models are currently available for various toxicants.
-In addition, a body of literature exists in the area of modeling the fate of radioactive substances in the environment.
-Also, functions relating toxic pollutant concentration, type of exposure, and survival or effect are available from literature on toxicity and may be incorporated into water quality models.
+Water quality models for toxic pollutants are in a preliminary state of development, but a few are available for various toxicants.
+In addition, a body of literature exists for modeling the fate of radioactive substances in the environment.
+Functions relating toxic pollutant concentration, type of exposure, and survival or effect are available from literature on toxicity and may be incorporated into water quality models.

-With growing industrialization and an increasing number of new toxic compounds there is a great need for development of water quality/ecological system models which could be used for prediction of safety levels and for establishement of water quality criteria.
-The area of possible investigations should include:
+With growing industrialization and an increasing number of new toxic compounds, there is a great need for development of water quality/ecological system models that can be used for prediction of safety levels and for establishment of water quality criteria.
+The investigations should include:

-- a) heavy metals; - b) chlorinated hydrocarbons, oils;
+- heavy metals;

+- chlorinated hydrocarbons, oils;

-- c) pesticides, herbicides, and insecticides; - new toxic organic compounds together with their biodegradability; - e) radionucleides.
+- pesticides, herbicides, and insecticides;

+- new toxic organic compounds together with their biodegradability; and

+- radionucleides.

-It is proposed that a small working group be established to clarify and refine the necessary directions for toxic substance model development at IIASA.
-This group would c) suggest a specific program of model development to IIASA.
-This group should complete its work within six months.
+A small working group should be established to clarify and refine the necessary directions for toxic substance model development at IIASA.
+This group would

-- a) review present state of modeling and related models in water areas; - b) determine case study candidates and data bases;
+- review the present state of modeling and related models in water areas; - determine case studies and data bases; - suggest a specific program of model development to IIASA.